vishvAsa/notes/artha/skills/food/poisons.md

 ## Trans-fats

 ### Structure
 Unrefined fats include double bonds in the carbon chain, which lead to a molecular structure which is not a straight chain.
 Upon hydrogenation, single bonds are formed in place of double bonds, with a strong preference for the formation of trans-hydrocarbon backbone rather than cis-bonds.
 Such molecules have a more linear structure.

+### Hydrogenated oil
+Most trans fats consumed today, however, are industrially created as a side effect of partial hydrogenation of plant oils.
+Partial hydrogenation changes a fat’s molecular structure (raising its melting point and reducing rancidity), but this process also results in a portion of the changed fat becoming trans fat.

 ### Effects